New Faces of Engineering

-- Putting faces to what has often been referred to as “the stealth profession”;
+- Putting real faces and stories to what has often been referred to as “the stealth profession”

 - Helping engineering students understand that they are part of a global community of engineering professionals.

-You must be a member of a participating professional society.
-See list below.
+- You must be a member of a participating professional society.
+See below for complete list.

-- Nomination forms must include two formal headshots (one in black & white and the other in color).
+- Nomination forms must include a color headshot photo.
 Photos should be head and shoulder shots of high quality resolution suitable for publication (jpg, tif or eps and at least 300 DPI at 2”x3”).
 Business attire is recommended.

 - Optional: One additional “action” photo that shows you on the job, in training, or in the classroom.

-To apply for New Faces, you must be a member of one of the following.
-If you have any questions about your membership, click below to send an email.
-If you have any questions about New Faces, please contact DiscoverE at firstname.lastname@example.org.
+To apply for New Faces, you must be a member of one of the following societies.
+If you have any questions about your membership, please contact the society directly (see links below).

-By honoring the educators who are hard at work in our 6- to 12-grade classrooms, the engineering profession wants to show its appreciation and respect for the educators who are helping students discover engineering.
+By honoring educators who are hard at work in our 6 to 12 grade classrooms, the engineering profession wants to show its appreciation and respect for the teachers who are helping students discover engineering.

 Unique to this program, engineers and engineering students are part of the nomination process.
 This community recognizes that educators deserve support and respect when it comes to advancing student learning.

-- Download and print a colorful flyer for students.
+- Download and print a colorful College Edition flyer for students.

-- Download and display a powerpoint slide on your electronic media board.
+- Download and display a slide on your electronic media board.

 - You must be a member of a participating engineering society.
-See list below.
+See below for complete list.